BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 With those new fields added, it's now time for a rapid fire of new measures.
 There are likely ways to combine some of these calculations, but I like to separate each to try to better understand the creation steps.
 To build out the visualization and signals we've referenced it will take quite a few calculations.

-For reference, you will see me name anything used for our top "Yards" chart with a "Measure" prefix.
+I've added comments to almost all of these to add more context.
+And for reference, you will see me name anything used for our top "Yards" chart with a "Measure" prefix.
 Anything for the moving range chart will have a "Moving Range" prefix.

 1. Index Value
     ```